 It recently occurred to us that we only see the final product of the Ikea hack and when we look back at how they start off, the transformations are incredible!

-We thought it would be great to pick out our favourite Ikea hacks for 10 of the most popular Ikea products and show before and after transformations for each of them.
+We thought it would be great to pick our favourite Ikea hacks before and after transformations for 9 of the most popular Ikea products.
 That way you can really see just how much of a difference you can make.

 This post may contain affiliate links.
 See my full disclosure here for more info.